 - Power Relays may cause poor transfer of power to elements when they have been used for a long period of time.
 It is not always a total failure - which is of course harder to troubleshoot.
 If these are suspected replace them.
 See this page for how to check your power relays.

 - Have an electrician check your wiring.
 We have seen aluminum wire cause intermittent problems with allowing enough voltage through.
 We do not recommend aluminum wiring although some electricians will swear by it.
 The problem with it is that aluminum oxide, which is formed from heat, is a resistor while copper oxide is not a resistor.
-With kilns you will often develop some heat in the electrical lines.
+With kilns, you will often develop some heat in the electrical lines.
 If all connections are perfect and the wire is oversized you probably will not have a problem - but why take that chance?
 Make sure your wires are of the proper size and that all connections are good.

 - Check your circuit breaker for proper operation.
 These sometimes go bad over time.

-- If all the elements are firing and the kiln is still firing too slow check the amperage draw of the kiln under a full load.
+- If all the elements are firing and the kiln is still firing too slowly check the amperage draw of the kiln under a full load.
 CAUTION: This test should only be done by an experienced person familiar with electricity and its dangers.
 You need to see what the voltage is when the kiln is firing.

-- On a kiln with a DynaTrol you can tell if all zones are firing by pressing the number 8 on the control numeric pad.
+- On a kiln with a DynaTrol, you can tell if all zones are firing by pressing the number 8 on the control numeric pad.
 You will see one little light per zone under the numbers on the control display.
 If you see two dots on an e23S or e28S, then you are firing at full load.
 If you see three dots on an e23T or e28T, then you are firing at full load.
 See if the amperage drawn is the same as what the kiln is rated for.
 See the product literature and/or data nameplate on the kiln for the rated amperage draw.
 There is also a complete table of this information in the Installation Instructions part of this manual.
 For instance, a model e23T rated for 240 volts, Single Phase should draw 48.0 amps.
-If it is substantially less than the rated amperage draw and your voltage is within 5% of the rated voltage (for instance 230 volts for a 240 volt unit), then chances are the elements have changed in resistance.
+If it is substantially less than the rated amperage draws and your voltage is within 5% of the rated voltage (for instance 230 volts for a 240-volt unit), then chances are the elements have changed in the resistance.
 This will require element replacement.
 Pressing the number ”8” will turn on 2 or 3 small LEDs that indicate whether the various zones are firing.

 - The gauge of the hookup wire is not large enough which creates a voltage drop and reduces power to the kiln.
 See this link for more information.